a-fsh-r/Explainable-Brain-Tumor-Classification/README.md

 # 🧠✨ Explainable Brain Tumor Classification

-Welcome to the **Explainable Brain Tumor Classification** project!
-Here, we turn **MRI scans** into actionable insights by classifying brain tumors 🧠 and making the model’s decisions interpretable using **state-of-the-art explainable AI (XAI) techniques** 🔍.
+- This project focuses on building an AI-powered framework for the detection and classification of brain tumors using MRI scans.
+Beyond classification, the key objective is to make the model’s decisions transparent and interpretable through modern Explainable AI (XAI) methods.

 ## 🚀 Features